-The System tab displays system objects and controls for managing, booting, configuring, and upgrading the system.
+The System tab displays system objects and controls for managing, booting, configuring, and upgrading the system, including the System Operations wizards.

 See System Tab Operations.

 Configuration Search Tool

 The Configuration tab provides two levels of search operations.
 You can use the Search tool on the Configuration tab to search for configuration objects.
 Within a multi-instance configuration object, you can use Search to find a specific configuration instance on the list.